jronallo/jronallo.github.com/source/_posts/2013-01-13-common-crawl-url-index.markdown

 ---
 layout: post
 title: "Common Crawl URL Index"
-date: 2013-01-13 18:20
+date: 2013-01-15 18:20
 comments: true
-categories: [crawl data]
+categories: [crawl, microdata, schema.org, rdf, search engines, analytics]
-published: false
+published: true
 sidebar: collapse
 ---

 The Common Crawl now has a [URL index available](http://commoncrawl.org/common-crawl-url-index/).
 While the Common Crawl has been making a large corpus of crawl data available for over a year now, if you wanted to access the data you'd have to parse through it all yourself.
 While setting up a parallel Hadoop job running in AWS EC2 is cheaper than crawling the Web, it still is rather expensive for most.
-Now with the index it is possible to query for URLs you are interested in to discover whether they are in the Common Crawl corpus.
+Now with the URL index it is possible to query for domains you are interested in to discover whether they are in the Common Crawl corpus.
 Then you can grab just those pages out of the crawl segments.

 <!-- more -->

-[Scott Robertson](https://angel.co/srobertson), who was responsible for putting the index together, writes in the [github README](https://github.com/trivio/common_crawl_index) about the file format used for the index and how to query it.
+[Scott Robertson](https://angel.co/srobertson), who was responsible for putting the index together, writes in the [github README](https://github.com/trivio/common_crawl_index) about the file format used for the index and the algorithm for querying it.
 If you're interested you can read the details there.

 If you just want to see how to get the data now, the repository provides a couple [python scripts for querying the index](https://github.com/trivio/common_crawl_index/tree/master/bin).
 I used the [`remote_read`](https://github.com/trivio/common_crawl_index/blob/master/bin/remote_read) script.
 You'll need to clone the git repository to get the script along with the library files: